keymanapp/keyboards/release/shared/fonts/sil/scheherazade_new/ScheherazadeNew_README.txt

 Thank you for your interest in the Scheherazade New font.
 We hope you find it useful!

-Scheherazade New supports most of the Unicode 13.0 Arabic character repertoire (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).
+Scheherazade New supports most of the Unicode 15.0 Arabic character repertoire (excluding the Arabic Presentation Forms blocks, which are not recommended for normal use).

-Font smarts are implemented using OpenType and Graphite technologies.
+Font smarts are implemented using the OpenType smart font technology.
-A number of glyph variations are accessible through font features available via both OpenType and Graphite technologies.
+A number of glyph variations are accessible through font features available.

 Scheherazade New is released under the SIL Open Font License.
 Scheherazade is a trademark of SIL International.